RogerBaklund/LayoutProcessor/README.md

 echo MyApp::run_layout('_main'); # main application start
 ```

-In this example it is presumed that you have a `MyLoggerClass` with a `log()` method and a
+In this example it is presumed that you have a `MyLoggerClass` with a static `log()` method
-context object with `get_layout()` and `parent_context()` methods.
-What exactly a context is
+and a context object with `get_layout()` and `parent_context()` methods.
+What exactly a
-depends on the application, it can be based on a file path or from a hierarchy stored in
+context is depends on the application, for instance it can be based on a file path or from
-a database.
+a hierarchy stored in a database.
+Other criteria can also be used to define a context, like
+if the user is logged in or not, if it is an admin user or not, what time of day it is, the
+IP address of the user and so on.

 The `'_init'` and `'_main'` layouts are also just examples, you can call them anything and
 it does not have to be two separate startup layouts like this, it could be three or one.
 The point of having more than one is that it gives you more flexibility when it comes to
 overriding defaults.
+For instance `'_init'` could be used to load required PHP libraries
+and to set global variables and similar, and `'_main'` could be used to define the page
+template.
+You would allways use the same `'_init'`, but `'_main'` could be overridden
+for different types of pages (web/mobile/ajax etc).
+Both could contain additional layouts
+which may be overridden for different pages or different parts of the application.

 ---